New Customer? Try our partners most popular teas and save 10% | Fast Shipping from the USA

 There is nothing like tender downy tea buds, hand-picked in cool early-season weather and hand finished by passionate small family growers.
 Buds have a unique flavor, and an intense sweetness from the stored sugars and the extremely limited sun exposure.
 In traditionally crafted black tea this flavor translates to honey, sweet potato, toasty bread, and other rich deep caramelized notes with a thick commanding texture.

-This tasting kit is an exploration of all the ways buds bring flavor and texture to tea from four different regions and four different farmers dedicated to sustainable farming and meticulous craft.
+This tasting kit is an exploration of all the ways buds bring flavor and texture to tea from three different regions and three different farmers dedicated to sustainable farming and meticulous craft.

 Learn more about this tea >>